 It’s important to find the appropriate balance of risk and return when making new investment decisions.
-If you’re seeking higher returns then you need to be willing to take higher risks with your money.
-On the other hand, if you’re not prepared to take more risks then you should look at investments aiming for more modest returns.
+If you’re seeking higher returns, you need to be willing to take higher risks with your money.
+On the other hand, if you’re not prepared to take more risks, you should look at investments aiming for more modest returns.

 Diversify your investments

 Spreading your money across different types of investments, such as international shares and bonds, can reduce your risks.
-In a properly diversified set of investments, should any one particular investment or market be performing poorly, the performance of other investments can help to maintain overall returns and mitigate the impact of losses.
+In a properly diversified set of investments, if any one particular investment or market performs poorly, the performance of other investments can help to maintain overall returns and mitigate the impact of losses.

 As diversified investors are less exposed to the peaks and troughs of short-term performance from individual investments, diversification can help to smooth out investment returns over time.